Rhizomatica/hermes-net/trx_v2-userland/README.md

 ## Userland Details

 CW mode just generates a tone.
-GPS-based calibration is not supported by the radio (as it does not need).
+GPS-based calibration is not supported by the radio (as it does not need for PLL stability).
 This code uses kernel I2C interface, so enable it using the appropriate sBitx pinout and place this to /boot/config.txt: